Looking down Incinerator Ridge from Kellogg Mountain. July 2013.

 Continue past the signed junction with the Knagge Trail at a well-used campsite.

-Several signs mark your arrival at the Incinerator Ridge Parking Area.
+Several signs mark your arrival at the Kellogg Trailhead.
 The Incinerator Ridge Trail ends here – to continue towards Mount Bigelow cross the road and go thru a parking space onto the Kellogg Trail.

 For Mount Bigelow continue straight along the Butterfly Trail to a junction with a dirt road – a right on the road will take you up and around towards several nice views and the Mount Bigelow Butterfly Trailhead